The Annual Assessment Cycle

 - Incoming Student Survey – Taken by incoming students at time of initial enrolment.
 Topics include marketing, the admissions process, and the orientation session for new students.
 Reports are issued each semester.

-- Subject/Instructor Evaluations – Every credit and non-credit course is evaluated by students every term that it is offered at UOWD.
+- Subject/Instructor Evaluations – Every credit and non-credit course is evaluated by students every term that it is offered at OWD.
 These evaluations are an important element in monitoring the teaching and course delivery quality at the University.

 - The Language Studies Centre New Student Survey – Conducted every term, this survey of non-credit language program students contains a range of demographic and marketing questions.